morcefaster/discord-translate/README.md

 Users with `ADMINISTRATOR` permission or those that have the role that's set in `role_config.json`->`bot_controller_role` can do privileged actions (set languages, groups, etc).

+# Context menu commands

+* Detect language
+  * Detects the dominant language of the message using AWS Comprehend.
+* Translate to [LANGUAGE]
+  * Translates the message to the selected target language.

 # Commands

 * /translate [text] [target]